 Submit Your Music Directly to Spotify

 Simply sign into your artist account (or Spotify Analytics if you are a label) and choose your best song.
 When submitting, take extra time to give a detailed description of the song.
-Supply any and all relevant information about the song to easily guide editors to the best placement for your music.
+Supply any relevant information about the song to guide editors to the best placement for your music easily.

 Build Your Own Playlisting Initiatives

 If you don’t know all the steps to set up a playlist, follow this step-by-step guide.
 Start building and sharing playlists.
-You need to build up plays as this impacts the current song that you are promoting, as well as any forthcoming singles.
+It would be best if you built up plays as this impacts the current song that you are promoting, as well as any forthcoming singles.
 Use interesting titles and themes to grab people’s attention to aid with search.

 Find Playlist Curators & Pitch